What is ATAS?

 The CAH3 code visible on your offer letter is the one you will need to be able to identify if you require ATAS clearance, which is demonstrated through an ATAS certificate.
 Please check your offer letter carefully to see whether your subject area is included.

-If you're joining an undergraduate programme with integrated Masters you may also need ATAS clearance.
-If you're not sure, please contact the School where you will be studying for clarification.
+If you are joining an undergraduate programme with integrated Masters you may also need ATAS clearance.
+If you are not sure, please contact the School where you will be studying for clarification.

-If you think your course requires ATAS clearance and you've not received this information, or you aren't sure what your CAH3 code is, please contact either:
+If you think your course requires ATAS clearance and you have not received this information, or you are not sure what your CAH3 code is, please contact either:

-- Postgraduate Research and Operations (for research students) by email: email@example.com
+- For research students: email the Postgraduate Research and Operations Office via firstname.lastname@example.org

-If you are going to study a course which requires ATAS clearance, you must obtain your ATAS certificate before applying for your Student visa (whether you are apply to study in the UK for the first time or extending your stay).
+If you are going to study a course that requires ATAS clearance, you must obtain your ATAS certificate before applying for your Student visa (whether you are applying to study in the UK for the first time or extending your stay).

-You must also obtain an ATAS certificate before you begin you studies if you are a non-EEA national with any type of immigration permission other than the Student visa.
+You must also obtain an ATAS certificate before you begin your studies if you are a non-EEA national with any type of immigration permission other than the Student visa.

-If you are joining a pre-sessional course prior to studying a course which requires ATAS clearance, you must obtain your ATAS certificate before applying for the visa for your pre-sessional course.
+If you are joining a pre-sessional course prior to studying a course that requires ATAS clearance, you must obtain your ATAS certificate before applying for the visa for your pre-sessional course.

-If your course requires ATAS clearance and it has been extended by 3 months or more, you are required to apply for a new ATAS certificate, even if you do not need to make a new visa application at that time.
-When you do need to make a new visa application, if the ATAS certificate you previously received following your course extension is more than six months old, you are required to apply for a new certificate again to include with your visa application.
+If your course requires ATAS clearance and it has been extended by three months or more, you need to apply for a new ATAS certificate, even if you do not need to make a new visa application at that time.
+When you do need to make a new visa application, if the ATAS certificate you previously received following your course extension is more than six months old, you need to apply for a new certificate again to include with your visa application.

 You must apply for your ATAS certificate on the UK government website.
 It can take up to 30 working days for your application to be processed.
 When your application is granted your certificate will be e-mailed to you.
 There is no charge for this process.